Di Lido Island

 Average Land Area/House Square Feet

 Almost all residences in Di Lido Island have their private dock, large, resort-style pools, elegant landscaping, and expansive floor plans.
-Homes with 3-4 bedrooms typically have 2,117 square feet up to 5,501 square feet of interior space.
+Homes have square footages ranging from around 2,000 to over 6,000, with 3 to 6 or more bedrooms.

 Average Market Pricing